 The dates will be shorter during the Spring and Summer semesters.
 Please reference the Important Dates Calendar for the specific date.

 Students may drop a course online or in person.
 Any withdrawal from a course after the last day of late registration will need to be completed in person at the counter of the Office of the Registrar on the first floor of Wickes Hall.
-However, a student may also mail or fax (989-964-2555) a written course withdrawal request.
-The written request must include their signature and must be received in the Office of the Registrar by the posted deadline.
+However, a student may also mail, email (firstname.lastname@example.org) or fax (989-964-2555) a written course withdrawal request.
+The written request must include their signature (or come from their SVSU email account) and must be received in the Office of the Registrar by the posted deadline.
 Please reference the Important Dates Calendar for these specific dates.
-Also, please keep a copy of the fax or hard copy letter for your own files.
-Emails will not be accepted.
+Also, please keep a copy of the fax, email or hard copy letter for your own files.

 SVSU is committed to maintaining a healthy, safe and supportive environment for all students.
 A medical withdrawal may be requested in extraordinary circumstances in which a student suffers from a physical, emotional or psychological condition that significantly impairs their ability to safely and successfully participate in educational activities.
 Students interested in submitting a formal medical withdrawal request must be able to provide official medical documentation to ensure that the best decision is made in regards to their overall welfare.
 If a student has any further questions or concerns regarding medical withdrawals, they may reach out to the Office of the Registrar.

 A medical withdraw can be requested if you are ill or physically unable to attend SVSU as a student.
 To make the request, which will involve a withdrawal from courses and a possible prorated tuition refund, please download and Health Care Provider Medical Withdrawal Verification Form (267KB) l (296KB) .